As part of the Barbara Stanwyck Blogathon hosted by The Girl with the White Parasol

 “I don’t know ( Stanwyck conveys faintly present woman in peril as the chilling awareness of the truth seeps in, she can barely speak) Someone told me once.”

-“Oh no, you’re very wrong, she was in perfect health until… Sally, you haven’t seen father’s new portrait of you have you?”
+“Oh no, you’re very wrong, she was in perfect health until… Sally, you haven’t seen Father’s new portrait of you have you?”
 Sally tells her, “No”

 Stanwyck sits quietly, expressing an internal torment, eyes flickering with tears as she listens to the revelation of her husband’s hideous nature unfold.
 The first Mrs. Carroll had been sick with the same symptoms and had only been ill a few weeks before she died, not an invalid since the birth of Bea.

 Marlisa Santos refers to this in The Dark Mirror: Psychiatry and Film Noir as: ‘Carroll’s cycle of creative vampirism.’
 As he seeks to draw inspiration from his female subjects through his painting and sexual relationships.
-Santos also makes an interesting point about the use of milk as a way of inflicting death or the drawing away of life.
+Santos also makes an interesting point about the use of milk as a way of inflicting death or drawing away life.
 Suggesting that in the final stage of his psychosis using milk is a reversal of the symbolic metaphor of vampirism.
-Instead of drinking the victims blood a source of life and vitality, the whiteness of the milk represents not only an emptiness, or emptying out of the person’s substance and signifies what they’ve become to him -nothing.
+Instead of drinking the victim’s blood as a source of life and vitality, the whiteness of the milk represents not only an emptiness, or emptying out of the person’s substance and signifies what they’ve become to him -nothing.

 I think milk is also representational of a way to regress the female subject back into a child.
 The victim ‘subject’ has lost her sexual vitality to Carroll whose male gaze has now deemed her neurotic.
 The fact that the illness manifests itself proposing that they are suffering from ‘nerves’ reduces them from the sexual subject incapable of inspiring him.
 Carroll’s psychosis parallels vampirism as well, bringing another element of the horror story to the narrative.